 TMJ Pain Relief in Dallas, PA

-Dr. David Spring is committed to relieving many kinds of dental discomfort, including TMJ pain for Back Mountain area patients.
+Dr. David Spring is committed to relieving many kinds of dental discomfort, including TMJ Treatment in Dallas.
 We offer solutions that are non-intrusive and provide excellent results for our patients.

 Symptoms of TMJ Disorder

 Teeth grinding is a common cause of TMJ disorder.
 Sometimes this happens in the middle of the night while sleeping.

 What is Splint Therapy?

 Splint therapy or oral appliances include mouth guards, night guards and bite plates.
 These are typically made of hard or soft plastic and can be worn on the upper or bottom teeth, depending on your circumstances.

 Types of Splints